The 2018 application cycle is now closed. Please visit the EHA TRTH

 back to top

-- MD applicants must be within twelve years of post-graduation at the time of the deadline for the Letters of Intent.
-PhD applicants must have less than eight years of post-doc experience after graduation.
+- MD applicants must be within twelve years of post-graduation at the time of the deadline for full application.
+PhD applicants must have less than eight years of post-doc experience after graduation at the time of the deadline for full application.
 Applicants holding both an MD and a PhD must be within 12 years of MD-graduation.
-Exceptions may be made for interruptions in an applicant's academic pursuits; however, such circumstances must be explained by the applicant in the Letter of Intent.
+Exceptions may be made for interruptions in an applicant's academic pursuits; however, such circumstances must be explained by the applicant in the application.

-- Both the applicant and the applicant's mentor must be members of either EHA or ASH at the time of submission of the Letter of Intent and throughout the term of the award program.
+- Both the applicant and the applicant's mentor must be EHA member or EHA Guest or ASH member at the time of LOI submission and throughout the term of the award program.
+If you are not a member of ASH, you may apply today to join our global community of hematologist.

-- Applicants from the same program of an institution are eligible to apply; however, no more than one applicant from any one program and no more than two applicants from any one institution will be selected.
+- Applicants from the same institution or with the same mentor are eligible to apply; however, no more than one participant working in the same lab/research unit will be selected, no more than two participants from the same institution will be selected, and no more than one participant from a specific mentor will be selected.

 back to top

-- Applicants with certain professional credentials will not be considered, such as principal investigators, applicants holding more senior faculty positions, including being an established research group leader, and applicants who have obtained funding indicative of independent research status.
+- Applicants with certain professional credentials will not be considered, such as principal investigators, applicants holding more senior faculty positions, including being an established research group leader, applicants who have obtained funding indicative of independent research status, and tenure-track faculty with more than 2 years' experience at this faculty level.

 - Applicants working primarily on clinical research projects will not be considered.